horovod/horovod/README.md

 1. **Negotiation** - a phase when all workers send to rank 0 signal that they're ready to reduce the given tensor.

-* Each worker reporting readiness is represented by a tick under the `NEGOTIATE_ALLREDUCE` bar, so you can see which workers were early and which were late.
+* Each worker reporting readiness is represented by a tick under the *NEGOTIATE_ALLREDUCE* bar, so you can see which workers were early and which were late.

 * Immediately after negotiation, rank 0 sends all other workers signal to start reducing the tensor.

-2. **Reduction** - a phase when reduction actually happens.
-It is further subdivided into waiting for data, queueing, and processing.
+2. **Processing** - a phase when the operation actually happens.
+It is further subdivided into multiple sub-phases:

-* Waiting for data happens when GPU is still busy computing input to the *allreduce* operation.
+* *WAIT_FOR_DATA* indicates time taken to wait for GPU to finish computing input to the *allreduce*, *allgather*, or *broadcast* operations.
 This happens because TensorFlow tries to smartly interleave scheduling and GPU computation.
+ This is only applicable to situations where the Horovod operation is placed on GPU.

+* WAIT_FOR_OTHER_TENSOR_DATA* indicates time taken to wait for GPU to finish computing other inputs for other operations that are part of the same fusion batch.

+* *SCHEDULE* indicates how much time it took to schedule memory copies into and out of the fusion buffer and the NCCL operation itself.

-* Queueing happens when reduction is done with NCCL, and the previous NCCL operation did not finish yet.
+* *QUEUE* happens when reduction is done with NCCL, and the previous NCCL operation did not finish yet.

-* Processing marks the segment of time where reduction is actually happening on GPU (or CPU).
+* *MEMCPY_IN_FUSION_BUFFER* and *MEMCPY_OUT_FUSION_BUFFER* indicate time taken to copy data into and out of the fusion buffer.

+* *NCCL_ALLREDUCE*, *MPI_ALLREDUCE*, *MPI_ALLGATHER*, or *MPI_BCAST* indicate time taken to do the actual operation on GPU
+ (or CPU) and highlights whether the operation was performed using NCCL or pure MPI.

 ### References